This is part two of a five-part blog series on personalization.

 Tactics may be larger than any one single task, so if they need to be broken down further, do so.
 Your goal should be to get to bodies of work that can be planned, prioritized, easily defined, and easily understood by the team.

 Evaluation & Iteration

-There is no strict definition of what defines a strategic initiative versus a project versus a tactic.
-The point is to break down your work and ideas into small manageable pieces and then iterate.
+There's no strict definition delineating a strategic initiative from a project or a tactic.
+The point is to break down your work and ideas into small, manageable pieces and then iterate.
 Do meaningful work quickly, evaluate its effectiveness, and learn from it.
 While business goals should remain constant, strategic initiatives and associated projects should be evaluated and iterated upon regularly.
 Never be afraid to make anything from a small course correction to large sweeping changes.
-Learning from doing is what agile personalization is all about, and sometimes your best learnings are from failures and your best move could be a significant pivot.
+Learning from doing is what agile personalization is all about, and sometimes your best lessons are from failures, and your best move could be a significant pivot.

 Alignment Above All

 Regardless of how skilled and efficient your team is, strategic alignment on the correct goals is absolutely essential for any personalization program.
-If you are in a position to set those goals, then ensuring that they are up to date and communicated throughout the organization is a critical step.
-If the business goals are being handed down to you and your team, make sure you understand both the letter and the spirit of the goals so that you can optimize towards the right outcomes.
+If you're in a position to set those goals, then ensuring that they're up to date and communicated throughout the organization is a critical step.
+If the business goals have been handed down to you and your team, make sure you understand both the letter and the spirit of the goals so that you can optimize towards the right outcomes.